Accounting

 Do I need a separate accountant for my SMSF?

 Your SMSF is a separate entity from you personally and from your business.
 While some accountants handle both personal and SMSF work for clients, your fund needs someone with specific SMSF knowledge and experience.
-Many business accountants don’t have expertise in superannuation regulations, pension compliance, or SMSF-specific reporting.
-We specialise in SMSFs, which means we’re current with the regulations and experienced in handling the compliance requirements efficiently.
+Many business accountants don’t have deep expertise in superannuation regulations, pension compliance, or SMSF-specific reporting.
+We specialise in SMSFs, which means we’re current with the regulations and experienced in handling compliance requirements well.

 What's the difference between SMSF accounting and SMSF administration?